marcgardent/armory3D-VDebug/README.md

 # VDebug

-Feature to debug in `Armory3D` / `Iron`.
+Library to debug in `Armory3D` / `Iron`.
 You can draw your debug infos on the screen like a `logger`.

 ## Installation

 - Locate the `.blend` file you are working with
 - Create `Libraries` folder alongside your `.blend` file
-- Clone this repository using `git clone https://github.com/armory3d/logic_pack` into `Libraries` folder
+- Clone this repository using `git clone https://github.com/armory3d/armory3D-VDebug` into `Libraries` folder
 - Restart Blender and load your `.blend`

 ## Usage